Score Methodology Update — Engine Weight Recalibration

 The old weighting was anchored on ChatGPT's 77% share of AI-driven referral traffic.
 That number is real, but it answers a different question than the one the score is for.
 Your AI Visibility Score isn't about which engine drove a click — it's about whether your practice gets mentioned at all when a patient asks AI about local dentists.
 That's a presence question, and presence works differently across engines than referral clicks do.

-About 80% of local searches now resolve in-SERP without any click — the patient reads the answer, sees your rating, and calls you (or doesn't).
+About 80% of local searches now resolve on the search results page itself, without any click — the patient reads the answer, sees your rating, and calls you (or doesn't).
 A score weighted by clicks would systematically under-count visibility on engines that show patients answers without sending them off-site, which is exactly what AI Overviews and Gemini do.
 The new weighting puts presence at the center.

 2.2 The market shifted